For any industry, it’s important to keep up with the trends to have a leading position in the industry.

 5. Is virtual reality (VR) making its way into MLM training?

 Yes, VR is emerging as a futuristic MLM trend.
-It is used for immersive training, virtual events, and global onboarding.
+It is used for immersive MLM Training, virtual events, and global onboarding.
 It enhances engagement while cutting down on travel costs and logistics.

 References